27escape/App-Basis-ConvertText2/README.md

     cpanm App::Basis::ConvertText2

-Alternatively it is available from
+Alternatively it is available from https://github.com/27escape/App-Basis-ConvertText2

 You will then be able to use the [ct2](#using-ct2-script-to-process-files) script to process files

+If you are reading this document in PDF form, then note that all the images are created by the various plugins and included in the output, there is no store of pre-built images.
+That you can read this proves the plugins all work!

 ## Document header and variables